liamdm/FlowTransformer/readme.md

 )
 ```

-THe FlowTransformerParameters allows control over the sequential pipeline itself. `window_size` is the number of items to ingest in a sequence, `mlp_layer_sizes` is the number of nodes in each layer of the output MLP used for classification at the end of the pipeline, and the `mlp_dropout` is the dropout rate to apply to this network (0 for no dropout).
+The FlowTransformerParameters allows control over the sequential pipeline itself. `window_size` is the number of items to ingest in a sequence, `mlp_layer_sizes` is the number of nodes in each layer of the output MLP used for classification at the end of the pipeline, and the `mlp_dropout` is the dropout rate to apply to this network (0 for no dropout).

 FlowTransformer can then be attached to a dataset, doing this will perform pre-processing on the dataset if it has not already been applied (caching is automatic):